Burla-Cloud/documentation_website/docs/Overview.md

 # Arg 2: List of inputs for `my_function`
 my_inputs = [1, 2, 3, ...]

-# Calls `my_function` on every input in `my_inputs`, in parallel, each on a separate computer in the cloud.
+# Calls `my_function` on every input in `my_inputs`,
+# at the same time, each on a separate computer in the cloud.
 remote_parallel_map(my_function, my_inputs)
 ```

 - Burla is **fast** and **scalable**.
   Code starts running within <u>1 second</u>, on up to <u>1000 CPU's</u>.
-- Burla is **free and open source software**.
-  We offer managed service to help pay for development.
+- Running code remotely with Burla **feels like local development**.
+This means that:
+  - Errors thrown on remote computers are raised on your local machine.
+  - Anything you print appears in the terminal on your local machine.
+  - Your python environment is automaticaly cloned on all remote computers.
+    This allows you to call any local python package in a function sent to `remote_parallel_map`.
+    After installing once, environments are cached to keep latency below 1 second.
 - Burla is **easy to install**.
-  Setup in your cloud with one command, try our managed service with two commands.
+  Try our managed service with [two commands](https://docs.burla.dev/Getting-Started#getting-started-fully-managed).
+Install Burla in your cloud with [three commands](https://docs.burla.dev/Getting-Started#getting-started-self-managed-gcp-only).
+- Burla supports **custom resource requirements**.
+  Allocate up to 96 CPUs and 360G of ram to each individual function call with [two simple arguments](https://docs.burla.dev/API-Reference).
 - Burla **supports GPU's**.
   Just add one argument: `remote_parallel_map(my_function, my_inputs, gpu="A100")`
 - Burla supports **custom Docker images**.
   Just add one argument: `remote_parallel_map(my_function, my_inputs, dockerfile="./Dockerfile")`
-  Containers are cached to keep latency below 1 second.
-- Burla will **automatically clone your python env**.
-  Local python environments are quickly cloned on remote machines.
-  Python environments are cached to keep latency below 1 second.
+  After building once, images are cached to keep latency below 1 second.
-- Developing code remotely with Burla **feels like local development**.
-  Errors on raised on remote computers are re-raised locally.
-  stdout/stderr is streamed back to your local machine in real-time.
 - Burla offers **simple network storage**.
-  Remote machines are attached to the same fast, persistent, network disk.
+  By default, all remote machines are attached to the same persistent network disk.
-  Manage files in your disk through a simple CLI: `> burla nas upload / download / ls / rm ...`
+  Upload & download files to this disk through a simple CLI: `> burla nas upload / download / ls / rm ...`